jaketlarson/karaoke-js/README.md

 Changing Story</i> (to be released) eBook written by Linda Buturian, Susan Andre, and Thomas Nechodomu in the
 <a href="http://cehd.umn.edu/">College of Education and Human Development</a> at the
 <a href="http://www.umn.edu/">University of Minnesota — Twin Cities</a>.

+# License
+Karaoke JS is released under the <a href="http://www.opensource.org/licenses/MIT">MIT License</a>.